NetCordDev/NetCord/Documentation/guides/getting-started/making-a-bot.md

 ---
 omitAppTitle: true
+title: Building Your First C# Discord Bot with .NET and NetCord
-description: Learn to build your first .NET Discord bot using C# and NetCord.
-This guide walks you through the setup process and writing the code to bring your bot to life.
+description: Build your first C# Discord bot with .NET and NetCord!
+This guide walks you through setting up a bot, writing C# code, and connecting to the Discord API.
 ---

-# Building Your First .NET Discord Bot with C# and NetCord
+# Building Your First C# Discord Bot

-Looking to build your first C# or .NET Discord bot?
-This step-by-step guide will show you how to create a bot on Discord and connect it to the Discord API using NetCord, a powerful C# library designed for building efficient and scalable Discord bots.
+Looking to build your first C# Discord bot?
+This step-by-step guide will show you how to create a bot on Discord and connect it to the Discord API using C# and NetCord, a powerful .NET library designed for building efficient and scalable Discord bots.

 ## Step 1: Setting Up Your Discord Bot on the Discord Developer Portal